Household Risk Strategies and Conditional Cash Transfers in Nicaragua

 The government of Nicaragua ran a conditional cash transfer (CCT) program, which provides families with cash grants conditional upon their children’s attendance at school and health check-ups.
 Past evaluations have shown that many families invest some of the money from cash transfers to increase their non-agricultural investments.
 However, in this sample, researchers observed very little diversification into non-agriculture activities at baseline.

 Researchers tested the effect of a basic CCT program, as well as two complementary interventions, on households’ vulnerability to irregular weather patterns.
-Villages were placed into groups, and from each group one village was randomly selected to receive treatment, while another was randomly selected to be in the comparison group.
-In treatment villages, households were randomly allocated to one of three groups:
+Villages were placed into groups, and from each group one village was randomly selected to receive the intervention, while another was randomly selected to be in the comparison group.
+In intervention villages, households were randomly allocated to one of three groups:

-(ii) CCT and Vocational Training: In addition to the basic CCT, households in this treatment group received a scholarship that allowed one adult family member to attend a vocational training course offered in the municipal headquarters.
+CCT and Vocational Training: In addition to the basic CCT, households in this intervention group received a scholarship that allowed one adult family member to attend a vocational training course offered in the municipal headquarters.
 These courses were aimed at building new skills for income diversification.

 Baseline data was collected in 2005, and follow-ups were conducted in 2006 and 2008.
 Surveys focused on take-up of the interventions, as well as income, consumption, and household welfare.

 Impacts of the Basic CCT: On its own, the basic CCT package does not appear to have significantly affected household consumption two years after the end of the intervention.
 This suggests that any visible impacts for the two other intervention groups were caused by the complementary interventions, not the basic CCT.

 Impacts of Vocational Training: At average levels of weather variability, the vocational training package did not significantly impact people’s consumption.
 However, when weather shocks occurred, households in the vocational training group were protected against the negative impact of drought shocks on consumption.
 The same result was found for household income.